localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 ## Introduction

-We’re excited to announce our partnership with Shipyard, the ephemeral environment Self-Service platform, that allows you to spin up on-demand deployments via Kubernetes clusters to turbocharge your application lifecycle.
-With Shipyard, you can now deploy your cloud applications in a short-lived environment to enable developer teams to run tests, preview features, and get alignment with cross-departmental projects.
+We’re excited to announce our partnership with Shipyard, the ephemeral environment self-service platform, that allows you to spin up on-demand preview deployments via Kubernetes clusters to turbocharge your application lifecycle.
+With Shipyard, you can now deploy your cloud applications in in short-lived environments to enable developer teams to run tests, preview features, and get alignment with cross-departmental projects.
 Shipyard also enables application previews on every pull request and simplifies monitoring, debugging, and deployment all from one dashboard!

 LocalStack’s core cloud emulator enables developers to build, test, and deploy cloud & serverless applications locally.
 Shipped as a Docker image, you can use various integrations such as the `docker` CLI, Docker Compose, or Helm to start LocalStack in a developer environment.
 Shipyard allows developers to use Docker Compose configurations which are then automatically transpiled into Kubernetes manifests enabling you a pre-production preview of how your applications work!
 As such, LocalStack does not require any additional configurations and just enables you to start with a pre-defined Docker Compose setup.